USTSF Sanctioned Tournaments Info for Tournament Directors

 rankings coordinator Boris Atha:

-boris@netgates.co.uk with copy to: info@table-soccer.org.
-(The rankings
+boris@netgates.co.uk with copy to: info@table-soccer.org,

-absolutely MUST be updated in a timely manner!)
+countries).
 If there were any Canadian or

 other international players, please put country of nationality next to their